 A greedy version of the algorithm mentioned above Arthur and Vassilvitskii (2007).

-contains three datasets, which will be used to demonstrate the functions in this vignette.
+CCluster contains three datasets, which will be used to demonstrate the functions in this vignette.

-dataset is from the UCI Machine Learning Repository (Lichman.
+The zoo.int.data dataset is from the UCI Machine Learning Repository (Lichman.
 2013).
 It includes one numeric coordinate, number of legs, which is treated as categorical.

-dataset is sampled from a subset of an amplicon dataset mentioned in the paper DADA2 (Callahan et al. 2016).
-Accordingly, the assignment.txt
+The sim.fastq dataset is sampled from a subset of an amplicon dataset mentioned in the paper DADA2 (Callahan et al. 2016).
+Accordingly, the assignment.txt is the true assignment of that simulation data.

-dataset is sampled from a subset of HMP Mock dataset mentioned in the paper DADA2 (Callahan et al. 2016).
+The sim.fasta dataset is sampled from a subset of HMP Mock dataset mentioned in the paper DADA2 (Callahan et al. 2016).

-is to read the FASTQ file.
-This can be done using the function in the package named read_fastq
+One of the ways to utilize CClust is to read the FASTQ file.
+This can be done using the function in the package named read_fastq.

 Input

-: Path to a fastq file.Output
+datafile: Path to a fastq file.Output

 Functionality

-The code below demonstrates the use of read_fastq
+The code below demonstrates the use of read_fastq.

 # Read the sim.fastq file